Table of Contents

 SignalSharp.dll

-Provides a set of statistical functions for numerical data processing.
+Provides a set of statistical functions for numerical data processing, automatically leveraging SIMD acceleration for supported types where available.

 public static class StatisticalFunctions